Before you begin

 What this means is that we can:

 The architecture for this one is relatively simple when compared to the docker series.
-All of the users accessing our blog or SSH running on our server will be routed through Cloudflare's extensive network and protection mechanisms.
+All of the users accessing our blog running on our server will be routed through Cloudflare's extensive network and protection mechanisms.
 This means we can easily leverage Cloudflare's Access to protect our deployed applications.

 The main advantage to this approach is that we don't have to bother with creating firewall rules or validating traffic from a Coudflare origin, rather we can rely on a company worth just under $68 Billion to do most of the heavy lifting for us to protect our origin (Our server) 💪.